Vampire Owl: Revenge has been my motivation to live for centuries.

 Soul exploration 2: The need for power :: The movie’s title is the next thing that becomes the focus, as red jacket is the one worn by the men in power.
 It stands out in almost every shot, and it gets special attention in those moments when everything else is shot in black and white.
 When it is there, you see it as the symbol of power, and the one thing that everyone wishes to wear, but those who wear it are all murdered – as with great power comes those who wish to take it away from you.
 When you are that much visible, it makes you a target.
 Yet, people wants to hold on to those positions of power, which provides them power over others – people feels the need to have more of fame, and there is no clue of what they are facing.
 What do people attempt to achieve with social media?
 That should be exactly the same thing, and as much as power and fame feels good, it also has the other side which has the power to end everything which is not permanent.

 How it finishes :: Red Jacket is the first short-film from the team behind it, and has been made in both the Tamil version which I watched, and a Kannada version – but after watching this one, we are sure that there are more to come following the tale.
 The same will make it to the list of my favourite Indian short-films among those I have come across in the last few years.
 It deals with the idea of revenge in a way that makes it a highly intriguing run throughout those twenty minutes.
 The subtitle option is also available, and by the end, the message is loud and clear about revenge, that those who take up the sword and live by it, will die by the same; for violence never really solves anything, but makes way for more of blood to flow.
 The release date of the short-film is pending, and will be updated when it is announced.
 When it is up for everyone to watch, do make sure that you don’t miss the twenty minute long saga of revenge.
-Until then, there are the Tamil and Kannada teasers below:
+UPDATE: Movie released, and can be watched from the below link.

 Release date: To be announced